adavis46/writ350sp17/Week 1/README.md

 [Markdown Tutorial](http://www.markdowntutorial.com/)

 ## Deliverables
-1. Register Github account and send account username/email to ...
+1. Create blog using platform of choice (Edblogs/Blogger/Jekyll/Medium) and submit link to the Blackboard wiki.
-2. Create blog using platform of choice (Edblogs/Blogger/Jekyll/Medium) and submit link to [Github Blog URL wiki](https://github.com/adavis46/writ350sp17/wiki/Blog-URLs).
+2. Create an "About Me" page on your blog and include a brief paragraph about your professional interests in Digital Writing.
-3. Post first blog entry to the following prompt:
+2. Post first blog entry to the following prompt:

 > The video, "A Vision of Students Today," is now almost 9 years old.
 Do you think its message still rings true?
 For your first blog entry, write about your "vision of students today."
 Consider the following questions: